Physical bullying is when bullies hurt their targets physically. This might be

 alone, especially when the bullying is happening a lot.

-friends and others you see being bullied.
-Your actions help the victim
+and others you see being bullied.
+Your actions help the victim feel supported

 Join your school's bullying or violence prevention programs.
 Peer